UPBGE/UPBGE-Docs/README.md

 - [Sphinx](https://pypi.org/project/Sphinx/)
 - [Read The Docs Theme for Sphinx](https://pypi.org/project/sphinx_rtd_theme/)

-Once every dependency is instaled, simply open the console on the top level directory and run the command:
+Once every dependency is installed, simply open the console on the top level directory and run the command:

 `make html`